Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Numerical Results

-{\textbf{Performance on Rayleigh Fading Channel.} While our proposed ECCFM training dynamics and the definition of soft-syndrome are intrinsic to the code structure and independent of the underlying channel model, we validate our approach on Rayleigh fading channels to demonstrate robustness.
-We follow the same experimental settings described in~\cite {choukroun2022error, park2024crossmpt}.
+\textbf{Performance on Rayleigh Fading Channel.} While our proposed ECCFM training dynamics and the definition of soft-syndrome are intrinsic to the code structure and independent of the underlying channel model, we validate our approach on Rayleigh fading channels to demonstrate robustness.
+We follow the same experimental settings described in~\cite {choukroun2022error, parkcrossmpt}.
 In contrast to the AWGN channel, the received signal is defined by: $y=hx+z$, where $h$ is an $ n$-dimensional i.i.d.
 Rayleigh distributed vector with a scale parameter $\alpha=1$ and $z\sim N(0,\sigma^2)$.
-In Figure~\ref{fig:rayleigh}, our method achieved competitive performance compared to baselines across different SNRs on Polar and LDPC.
-These numerical results confirm that our proposed ECCFM framework generalizes effectively to non-Gaussian channels without fundamental modifications.}
+In Figure~\ref{fig:rayleigh}, our method achieved competitive performance compared to baselines across different SNRs on Polar and LDPC without modifications.

-\textbf{Inference Time and Throughput Comparison.} A key benefit of ECCFM is its ability to perform high-fidelity decoding in only one step.
-To quantify this efficiency gain, we measured inference time (total seconds to decode $10^5$ samples) and throughput (samples decoded per second).
+\textbf{Inference Time and Throughput Comparison.} To quantify the efficiency gain, we measured inference time (total seconds to decode $10^5$ samples) and throughput (samples decoded per second).
 As shown in Figure~\ref{fig:inference}, ECCFM demonstrates a speed advantage over diffusion-based methods such as DDECC, achieving speedups of over \textbf{30x} for short codes and \textbf{100x} for medium-to-long codes.
 This disparity arises because diffusion models require several iterative denoising steps for inference, a computational cost that scales with code complexity as detailed in Appendix~\ref{appendix_inference}.
-Notably, ECCFM achieves decoding speeds comparable to the fastest auto-regressive baseline (CrossMPT) due to its one-step nature.
-Therefore, ECCFM matches the competitive performance of denoising diffusion decoders while operating at the high throughput of single-step auto-regressive decoders.
+Therefore, ECCFM matches the competitive performance of denoising diffusion decoders while operating at the high throughput of single-step transformer-based decoders.